smhasan24/Project_Team_Research/README.md

 ## **Results**
 The key findings of the analysis will be included in the `results/` directory.
 Statistical outputs and visualizations are provided to support conclusions.

+Analysis Methods:
+Proportional Analysis:

+The data was grouped by gender and status, and normalized proportions were calculated.
+Results:
+Female Placement Rate: 63.2%
+Male Placement Rate: 71.9% (Rcode)
+Statistical Test:

+Chi-Square Test:
+Test Statistic: X-squared = 1.3818, df = 1
+P-value: 0.2398 (p > 0.05)
+Conclusion: Gender does not have a statistically significant impact on placement status​.
+Logistic Regression (optional step in the updated code):

+A logistic regression model was created with gender as the predictor for placement (status_binary coded as 1 for "Placed").
+Summary outputs and confidence intervals were calculated​

 # **Project: Team Research and Development Assignment**

 ## **Visualizations**